Formalizing Stack Safety as a Security Property: Properties by Example

 \paragraph*{Stack Integrity}

 Like \(\wbcf\), stack integrity defines a condition at the call that must hold upon return.
-This time the condition applies to all of the memory in the function's frame.
+This time the condition applies to all of the memory in the caller's frame.
 In \cref{fig:exec1} we see the lifecycle of an allocated frame: upon allocation, the view labels it \(\object\), and when a call is made, it instead becomes \(\sealed\).
 Intuitively, the integrity of {\tt main} is preserved if, when control returns to it, any \(\sealed\) elements are identical to when it made the call.
 Again, we need to know when a caller has been returned to, and we use the same mechanism of checking the depth of the call stack.
 In the case of the call from {\tt main} to {\tt f}, the \(\sealed\) elements are the addresses 980 through 999 and callee-saved registers such as the stack pointer.
 Note that callee-saved registers often change during the call---but if the caller accesses them after the call, it should find them restored to their prior value.

 While it would be simple to define integrity as ``all sealed elements retain their values after the call,'' this would be stricter than necessary.
-Suppose that a callee overwrites some data of its caller, but the caller never accesses that data (or only does so after re-initializing it.)
+Suppose that a callee overwrites some data of its caller, but the caller never accesses that data (or only does so after re-initializing it).
 This would be harmless, with the callee essentially using the caller's memory as scratch space, but the caller never seeing any change.

 For a set of elements \(\components\), a pair of states \(\mach\) and \(\nach\) are {\em \(\components\)-variants} if their values an only disagree on elements in \(\components\).
 We say that the elements of \(\components\) are \emph{irrelevant} in \(\mach\) if they can be replaced by arbitrary other values without changing the observable behavior of the machine.
 All other elements are \emph{relevant}.\footnote{ This story is slightly over-simplified.
 If an enforcement mechanism maintains additional state associated with elements, such as tags, we don't want that state to vary.
-Formal definitions of variants and relevance that incorporate this wrinkle are given in \cref{sec:props}.}
+This is touched on in \cref{sec:props}. }

 We define \emph{caller integrity} (\(\clri\)) as the property that every relevant element that is \(\sealed\) under the callee's view is restored to its original value at the return point.
+(This property is formalized in \cref{tab:props}, line 2).

 [1][]{\genbox{20pt}{red}{#1}}